-If your garden is overflowing with red juicy tomatoes.
-Try this recipe on for size.
-It is simple and delicious.
-Great as a side dish, with pasta, couscous, or really just alone as a snack.
+If your garden is overflowing with juicy red tomatoes, try this recipe on for size.
+It is straightforward and delicious.
+Great as a side dish, with pasta, couscous, or just alone as a snack.

 - 4 cups grape tomatoes